shhossain/computer_science/readme.md

 - Three-dimensional integrated circuits (3D ICs) are categorized into through-silicon via (TSV) ICs and Cu-Cu connection ICs.

 ## [Operating Systems](Operating%20Systems/readme.md)
-An operating system (or OS for short) acts as an intermediary between the user of a computer and computer hardware.
+An operating system (often abbreviated to Os) acts as an intermediary between the user of a computer and computer hardware.
 The purpose of an operating system is to provide an environment in which an user can execute programs conveniently and efficiently.
 An operating system is a software that manages computer hardware.
 The hardware must provide appropriate mechanisms to ensure the correct operation of the computer system and to prevent user programs from interfering with the proper operation of the system.
 An even more common definition is that the operating system is the one program running at all times on the computer (usually called the kernel), with all else being application programs.

 ### Functions of an OS
-- **Convenience**: An OS makes a computer more convenient to use.
+- **Convenience  of os**: An OS makes a computer more convenient to use.
-- **Efficiency**: An OS allows the computer system resources to be used efficiently.
+- **Efficiency of os**: An OS allows the computer system resources to be used efficiently.
 - **Ability to Evolve**: An OS should be constructed in such a way as to permit the effective development, testing, and introduction of new system functions at the same time without interfering with service.
 - **Throughput**: An OS should be constructed so that It can give maximum throughput(Number of tasks per unit time).

-### Major functionalities of an OS
+### Major functionalities of an OS (operating system)
 - **Resource Management**: When parallel accessing happens in the OS means when multiple users are accessing the system the OS works as Resource Manager, Its responsibility is to provide hardware to the user.
 It decreases the load in the system.
 - **Process Management**: It includes various tasks like scheduling, termination of the process.
 OS manages various tasks at a time.
 Here CPU Scheduling happens means all the tasks would be done by the many algorithms that use for scheduling.
 - **Storage Management**: The file system mechanism used for the management of the storage.
 NIFS, CFS, CIFS, NFS, etc. are some file systems.
 All the data stores in various tracks of Hard disks that all managed by the storage manager.
 It included Hard Disk.
 - **Memory Management**: Refers to the management of primary memory.
 The operating system has to keep track, how much memory has been used and by whom.
 It has to decide which process needs memory space and how much.
 OS also has to allocate and deallocate the memory space.
 - **Security/Privacy Management**: Privacy is also provided by the Operating system by means of passwords so that unauthorized applications can’t access programs or data.
 For example, Windows uses **_Kerberos_** authentication to prevent unauthorized access to data.

+"Kerberos" is a computer-network authentication protocol that works on the basis of tickets to allow nodes communicating over a non-secure network to prove their identity to one another in a secure manner

 ## [Memory and Storage](Memory%20and%20Storage/readme.md)
-If you are unsure about the difference between memory and storage in computers, this article covers the differences between the two.
+If you are not aware of the difference between memory and storage in computers, this article covers the differences between the two. {memory and storage}

 ### Memory
-The term _memory_ refers to the component within your computer that allows for short-term data access.
+The term "memory" refers to the component within your computer that allows for short-term data access.
 You may recognise this component as DRAM, or dynamic random-access memory.
 Your computer performs many operations by accessing data stored in its short-term memory.
 Some examples of such operations include editing a document, loading applications and browsing the internet.
 The speed and performance of your system depends on the amount of memory that is installed on your computer.

 If you have a desk and a filing cabinet, the desk represents the memory of your computer.
 Items you need to use immediately are kept on your desk for easy access.
 However, not much can be stored on a desk due to its size limitations.